Medical expert of the article

-X-ray of the Turkish saddle: what they do, what they show
+X-ray of the Turkish saddle: what it is done for, what it shows

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.